openshift/assisted-test-infra/README.md

 To test on-prem in the e2e flow, two additonal environment variables need to be set:

 ```
-export DEPLOY_TARGET=podman-localhost
+export DEPLOY_TARGET=onprem
 export ASSISTED_SERVICE_HOST=<fqdn-or-ip>
 ```

-Setting DEPLOY_TARGET to "podman-localhost" configures assisted-test-infra to deploy the assisted-service using a pod on your local host.
+Setting DEPLOY_TARGET to "onprem" configures assisted-test-infra to deploy the assisted-service using a pod on your local host.

 ASSISTED_SERVICE_HOST defines where the assisted-service will be deployed.
-For "podman-localhost" deployments, set it to the FQDN or IP address of the host.
+For "onprem" deployments, set it to the FQDN or IP address of the host.

 Optionally, you can also provide OPENSHIFT_INSTALL_RELEASE_IMAGE and PUBLIC_CONTAINER_REGISTRIES:
 ```